nrs-org/novelslop/content/vol_01/chap_09.typ

   sometimes throw out some tiny jokes which really made the crowd burst into laughs.

-  Despite Uta calling this as a mess, she also was fully aware of how addicting this must feel for Mona.
+  These occasional laughs from the crowd made Mikoto a little bit relieved.

   "I think she is enjoying it, though.
 I messaged her earlier, and I think she was doing fine."
+Uta unconciously changed the topic with her remark.

   "You messaged her already?"

   "Yeah, this morning."

   Mikoto's eyes were wide open.
-They traded phone numbers, but she did not expect her friends to be this quick.
+They traded phone numbers, but she did not expect her friend to be this quick at these sorts of things.

+  Once Mikoto composed herself, she realize that her friend Uta was nothing short of a socializing monster.
+What a way to put it, huh.
+As the name suggested, this kind of thing was nothing for Uta, someone that was so used to texting to other people on her messenging app.
+Her parents repeatedly scolded her for being addicted to her smartphone, but honestly that was just because she was so busy texting her friends.

-  Though, this was nothing for Uta, someone that was so used to texting to other people on her messenging app.
-Even now, she was texting to some old friend at middle school, with the topic being how their first days of high school were going.
+  Mikoto glared at her friend's phone.
+Even now, Uta was texting to some old friend at middle school, with the topic being how their first days of high school were going.

   "Let me see it!"

+  "Hey, can you see I'm busy right now?"

-  Mikoto became fired up all of a sudden.
-With a defeated look on her face, she looked like a runner who was just outran by her opponent.
+  Uta looked up to see her friend becoming fired up all of a sudden.
+With a defeated look on her face, Mikoto looked like a runner who was just outran by her opponent.

+  "Texting is not a job, y'know."
+Mikoto tried to grab the phone from her friend.

   "Hey... direct messages are a personal thing, you know?"
 Uta pulled the phone to her chest.
 Knowing how physical her friends always took things to, she